LadySilver47/personal_blog_salt/README.md

 # Personal Blog Salt

-This is a work-in-progress personal blog project for <SALT>, built using Java, Typescript, Spring, Next.js, MongoDB, CSS, and HTML.
+This is a work-in-progress personal blog project for SALT, built using Java, Typescript, Spring, Next.js, MongoDB, CSS, and HTML.
 Here's an overview of the features I plan to implement in MOSCOW format: